gregreindel/llm-exe/docs/executor/index.md

 **hooks** (optional) allows you to hook into various stages of the execution.
 Most useful for logging, but may be used for additional plugins.

-There are other components that an llmExecutor can be passed to.
-See callable executors.

-Llm function extends `CoreExecutor`.

 ## Basic Example
 ```typescript
 import {